carlbeattie2000/pcpartpicker-flask/README.md

 ![](https://img.shields.io/pypi/dm/pcpartpicker.svg)

 This is an unofficial Python 3.7+ API for the website pcpartpicker.com.
 It is written using asynchronous requests for efficient data retrieval.
 This package is currently in a stable beta.

+Updated to support flask: Attempts to create a new event loop, which caused crashes when using it with flask and it's event loop

 ## Installation:
 Package retrieval and installation can be easily accomplished through pip.